Advertisement

 There is no left-brain/right-brain personality type

 You might be great at solving math problems, while your best friend is an amazing musician.
-But contrary to popular belief, that doesn’t make you “left-brained” and your friend “right-brained.”
+But contrary to popular belief, that doesn’t make you “left-brained” or your friend “right-brained.”

 It’s true that the human brain has a right and a left hemisphere.
-In most people, the left side’s lobes are responsible for speech and certain kinds of math problems, while the right side is important in spatial thinking and in interpreting music.
-But complex thought draws on both sides of the brain, and there is little to no evidence that one’s overall personality is determined by one hemisphere or the other.
+In most people, the left side controls the muscles on the right side of the body, and the right hemisphere controls the left side of the body.
+But complex thought draws on both sides of the brain.

 6 / 6